 The Initial Plan

 Below is the the initial plan and layout of the the Partner Planet.
-I met with David Simmonds from Mindark.
+I met with David Simmonds from Mindark, by phone.
 He walked me through what I could expect if I moved forward.
 He explained who would be responsible for what.
 The revenue arrangement was rather interesting.

 Mindark Entropia Planet Project